seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

-producer's fault. **v13 forbids the day log from reporting its own commit and push**: the log is written at step 7 and pushed at step 8, so any sentence it carries about that push is a prediction, and the first one written was wrong in the direction that matters — it declared a successful push failed.
+producer's fault. **v13 forbids the day log from reporting its own commit and push**: the log is written at step 7 and pushed at step 8, so any sentence it carries about that push is a prediction, and the first one written was wrong in the direction that matters — it declared a successful push failed. **v14 makes three changes, all forced by TZ-20 and TZ-21.** Hard floor item 9 no longer rests on reachability: inv.
+44 was rewritten after a VPS session reached four market hosts the old measurement said were refused, so the test is now whether a fetch can be REPRODUCED, and measuring the session's own environment became an explicitly permitted act.
+The report template gained a standing clause in `## Final Repository State`, because v13's prohibition was named in TZ-21's own text and violated anyway, in the section that always carries that sentence — a clause an author must remember is not a control.
+And CI evidence left the Executor's acceptance criteria for the audit: two consecutive TZs were PARTIAL for a runner result the session had no credential to read, while the actor merging the pull request sees it on the page.
 Every clause below that did not name a role in v8 governs the implementation role and continues to do so unchanged; the analyst role is granted only where this file says so explicitly, and is otherwise bound by the same hard floor, the same repository rules and the same evidence standard.